capacitor-community/sqlite/README.md

   - under **User/Databases/APP_NAME/** to not loose them when updating the application.
 This is manage in the index.html file of the application (see below `Running on Electron`).

-If an error occurs:
+## Error Return values

 - For all methods, a message containing the error message will be returned

-- For execute and run commands, {changes: -1} will be returned in changes
+- For execute and run commands, {changes:{changes: -1}} will be returned in changes

 - For query command, an empty array will be returned in values